ASG-ICT/SPEC2017-Trace/README.md

 magic represents the type of trace.
 When magic equals 0xec, it represents set PTE kernel trace.
 When magic equals 0xfc、0X22 or 0X33, it represents free PTE kernel trace.

 # Contact us
-If you need more details about spec2017 trace, please contact this email:lihaifeng@ict.ac.cn
+If you need more details about spec2017 trace, please contact this email:lutianyue@ict.ac.cn